edurant/edurant.github.io/courses/cs421/final.md

 * (not in w0405) Explain the 2-D midpoint displacement algorithm for terrain generation.

-* (not in w0405) Describe the basics of the Julia-Fatou sets and the Mandlebr�t set.
+* (not in w0405) Describe the basics of the Julia-Fatou sets and the Mandlebröt set.

 * Define an affine map in terms of either Cartesian or homogeneous coordinates.